This presentation will explain the following points in brief

 - For fluid composition (water present), it is expected that there will be internal corrosion.
 Thus internal corrosion allowance may be taken.

 The required pipe wall thickness is established considering the following:

 - For the system pressure test

 Pressure Containment (BURSTING)

-Calculation steps are listed as below…
+The calculation steps are listed below…

 Change the thickness value, if necessary to satisfy the checks and conclude the minimum thickness requirement from pressure containment (bursting).